also available »

 - Carbon Stabilization Wedges Applet and Carbon Stabilization Wedges Game are activities that help students evaluate different pathways to reduce carbon emissions.
 Students select from various options like replacing coal with solar power, reducing deforestation, and increasing conservation tillage in agriculture.

 - 2050 - This interactive tool allows students to make various decisions to try to reduce nationwide CO2 emissions to 20% of 1990 levels.
 The figures and examples are from Great Britain, but the lesson is applicable to the US as well.
 This activity is simple to use, but shows the challenges in meeting the target.
 The Energy Lab is a similar activity, but is more complex.

 - Yale Climate Opinion Maps can be used to show how people in different parts of the US (and Canada) feel about climate change, risk perception, and climate policy.
-Maps for 2014 and 2016 are available, as well as a map of public opinion in Canada.
+Maps are updated every two years.